 Interdisciplinary ethnographic surveys

-The first stage of Apolimer investigations consists of interviews and ethnographic observations conducted in close collaboration with researchers in the social and natural sciences.
+The first stage of my investigations consists of interviews and ethnographic observations conducted in close collaboration with researchers in the social and natural sciences.
 Concretely, those investigations are carried out in political and administrative institutions, in professional and trade union organizations and among ecological engineering experts, naturalist activists and NGO representatives.
 All of several relevant places where knowledge in ecology and resilience thinking is produced.

 Social network analyses

 The sociological analysis of networks method consists first of all in mapping the relationships between these actors and groups.
 This approach makes it possible, taking into account the interests of different actors, to identify the power relationships between the actors and groups involved in the governance of socio-ecosystems.
 It is used in public policy analysis to describe the links between « public actors and interest groups ».
 This method renders possible to represent, in a dynamic manner the influence of several variables in the decision-making process.
 Thanks to this, it is possible to identify the variables that weigh in the public action process and to understand the power relations shaping the behavior of actors in the decision-making process.
 We can thus grasp the power games and the ways in which interests are defended and conveyed to public decision-makers.
 The sociological analysis of networks thus makes it possible to integrate greater complexity in the description of collective action, by providing a dynamic vision of multi-level, inter-media and multiplex inter-organizational networks and by uncovering groups and the interdependency relationships between them.